 Therefore it is necessary to provide an impervious layer on the bed and side of the canal to minimize losses.

 1.Cement or lime concrete lining:

-The lining that is done by concrete is called concrete lining, it is very useful because it allows a high reduction in seepage losses.
+The lining provided with concrete is called concrete lining, it is very useful because it allows a high reduction in seepage losses.

-It is strong, durable and it can be used for any thickness for both small and large canals.
+It is strong, durable and used for any thickness for both small and large canals.